 At the end of appointment, all participants are required to make a PowerPoint presentation on their research project.
 They are also required to submit a written report on their research project in the style of a journal in which their mentor publishes.

 Applications for our 2016 program are no longer being accepted.
 Applications for our 2017 program will open September 1, 2016.
 The deadline for receipt of ALL POE 2017 application materials will be February 1, 2017.
 All credentials must be sent to Dr. Gronemeyer (firstname.lastname@example.org) by the university or the recommender, NOT by the applicant.
 Credentials emailed (applicant's name in the subject line, please) by the university or recommender no later than February 1, 2017 will be accepted.
 Letters sent as a PDF attachment to email from the recommender are best.
 If available from the university, electronic transcripts are preferred.
-Application and submission of credentials by mid-late December is highly recommended, since we make a number of early placements.
+Completed applications are reviewed on a rolling basis.
+Applicants are urged to get all their credentials in by mid-late December, so that they can be considered for early placement.
 Those applying after January 1 run a high risk of not having all their credentials submitted by the deadline.

 Members of under-represented ethnic minority groups and women are especially encouraged to apply, since a major long-term goal of our program is to increase the diversity of persons engaged in oncology research and practice.
 Under-represented minority sophomores and juniors will be considered for appointment as CURE (Comprehensive Umbrella of Research Experiences) Scholars, in addition to their appointment as a POE student.